wakely/mongoid-ids-ng/README.md

 # Notes

-This gem just changes the Mongoid::Token behaviour, use it if you don't need to change ids:
+This gem just changes the Mongoid::Token behaviour, which is found at:

 http://github.com/thetron/mongoid_token